 Having grown up in an Indonesian-Chinese family during the British colonial era, are your illustrations influenced or inspired by the diversity of the cultures that you were exposed to?

-Alina: Yes, definitely.
+Alina Chau: Yes, definitely.
 My natural art style and storytelling voice are the fusion of my cultural background.
 When I was a kid, I often felt a bit of a misfit in different social groups because I don’t feel I am a perfect fit in any cultural group.
 That could be hard for a little kid.
-But overtime, I discovered that this experience makes me adaptable and empathetic to change and differences.
+But over time, I discovered that this experience makes me adaptable and empathetic to change and differences.
 It became one of the strongest influences of my creative voice and artistic style.

 Tell us about the ‘Star Wars: The Clone Wars’ animated series and the inspiration/story behind it and the mediums or techniques used to create it.

-Alina: I was a 3D story artist on The Clone Wars.
+Alina Chau: I was a 3D story artist on The Clone Wars.
 The Clone Wars is part of the Star Wars saga created by George Lucas.
 George did not go through the storyboard stage with this show.
 It went directly from script to 3D animatic (AKA Previsualization).
-We used Industrial Light Magic’s proprietary 3D software (a program similar to Maya) to block out the keyframes of the characters’ performance and action, vehicle actions, and the cinematography.
+We used Industrial Light Magic’s proprietary 3D software (a program similar to Maya) to block out the keyframes of the characters’ performance and action, vehicle auctions, and cinematography.
 It was fun and challenging.
 I have many fond memories of working on the show.